pepefrog69/conversation/tutorial-slots-complex.md

 ## Step 6: Give users a way to exit the process
 {: #handler}

 Adding a node with slots is powerful because it keeps users on track with providing the information you need to give them a meaningful response or perform an action on their behalf.
 However, there might be times when a user is in the middle of providing reservation details, but decides to not go through with placing the reservation.
 You must give users a way to exit the process gracefully.
-You can do so by adding a node-level handler that can detect a user's desire to exit the process, and exit the node without saving any values that were collected.
+You can do so by adding a slot handler that can detect a user's desire to exit the process, and exit the node without saving any values that were collected.

 1. You must teach the dialog to be able to recognize an #exit intent in the user input first.